Does this tool rewrite my Shorts caption with AI?

 FAQ

-No. The first version stays deterministic and client-side.
+No. The first version runs entirely in the browser.
 It reorganizes the draft you already wrote instead of generating a new angle for you.

 It can regroup the hook, supporting lines, CTA, blank-line spacing, and hashtag placement so the caption is easier to scan and reuse.